Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-hadamard.rst

 ================

 This library element implements Hadamard Product of two input vectors.
 Element-wise multiplication of input ports (inA and inB) is performed.
 Therefore input and output vectors are required to be the same dimension.
-The Hadamard Product IP has configurable vector dimension, data type, window size, scaling (as a shift), interface api (stream/window) and parallelism factor.
+The Hadamard Product IP has configurable vector dimension, data type, window size, scaling (as a shift), interface API (stream/window), and parallelism factor.
-Template parameters are used to configure the top level graph of the hadamard_graph class.
+Template parameters are used to configure the top-level graph of the ``hadamard_graph`` class.

 Entry Point
 ===========

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::